Shell Norco, Louisiana refinery restarting hydrocracker second stage -sources

-HOUSTON, July 1 (Reuters) - Shell (RDSa.L) began restarting the second stage of the hydrocracker at its 230,611 barrel-per-day (bpd) Norco, Louisiana on Thursday, said sources familiar with plant operations.
+HOUSTON (Reuters) - Shell began restarting the second stage of the hydrocracker at its 230,611 barrel-per-day (bpd) Norco, Louisiana on Thursday, said sources familiar with plant operations.

 A Shell spokesman did not reply to a request for comment.